Search

 Summary

-ALARP is another way of describing the legal obligation to take all reasonably practical steps to reduce risks to health and safety.
-The burden on proof is on you to demonstrate that you took all such steps.
+ALARP is another way of describing the legal obligation to take all reasonably practical steps to managing risk and reduce risks to H&S. The burden on proof is on you to demonstrate that you took all such reasonably practicable steps.
 If you follow available Guidance and if you follow Approved Codes of Practice, in particular, there will be a presumption that you have complied with the requirement.
 If you are not taking steps to do something then it is a good idea to record that and explain why so that you have that record as proof of your justification for what was or was not reasonably practicable.

-For any more information on ALARP please contact [email protected], an experienced health and safety solicitor, [email protected], a chartered mechanical engineer and [email protected], an occupational hygienist.
+For any more information on ALARP please contact [email protected], an experienced H&S solicitor, [email protected], a chartered mechanical engineer and [email protected], an occupational hygienist.

 Related insights